 Green consumers want to feel like they are doing something good for themselves and good for the planet.
 Consumers are willing to spend more money if they are able to achieve both.
 Even in the economic downturn consumers surveyed said they would continue to make green purchases.

 We cannot forget the social aspect of our purchases, green items that are considered cool or hip are obviously more likely to be purchased even at a higher price tag.
-The recent success of the sales of Tesla cars show that people are willing to spend more money for a green product if it has a social status tied to it.
+The recent success of the sales of Tesla cars shows that people are willing to spend more money for a green product if it has a social status tied to it.

 So what does this mean for consumers?
-Just because a company has a good reputation it does not mean consumers should not verify the green claims.
+Just because a company has a good reputation does not mean consumers should not verify the green claims.
 Consumers should always be aware of greenwashing.
 In another survey, 63 percent of those surveyed only trust company claims of social responsibility sometimes.

-Three ways to protect yourself from “Greenwashing”
+3 ways to protect yourself from “greenwashing”

 - Consumers need to verify information by reading the product packaging.
 If there are ingredients you want to avoid make sure the product does not have it.
 If you are looking for locally made products check the packaging to see where it came from.

 - Do your research.
-Many people have been surprised to see the list companies and brands that are involved in the fight against GMO labeling.
-Many consumers changed their purchasing habits based on the participation in those campaigns.
+Many people have been surprised to see the list of companies and brands that are involved in the fight against GMO labeling.
+Many consumers changed their purchasing habits based on participation in those campaigns.
 Check social media and research the companies you are considering.
 Are they a trusted brand?
 Will the product match your expectations?

 - Use outside standards to help you make choices.
 The term natural does not have defined meaning but USDA Organic does.
 Look for products that have labels that match your purchase interests like USDA Organic, The Non GMO Project, The Rainforest Alliance and others.